moinwiki/moin/docs/user/rest.rst

      - ***Nested** markup* is not supported.
      - ..
 This is a longstanding Docutils TODO issue.

-* The :raw: role is disabled in Moin.

-* TODO:
-  Some standard roles are currently ignored by Moin.
+TODO: Some standard roles are currently ignored by Moin.
 Content is shown without processing.

 ..
   =====================  =================